-Challenge Course Facilitators will lead campers and team members through SAMBICA’s challenge course.
+Challenge Course Facilitators are staff members over the age of 18 who will lead campers and team members through SAMBICA’s challenge course.
 They will be responsible for safely operating challenge course elements including, but not limited to, the high static course, low course, flying squirrel, tree climb, and team building activities.
 They will expound on Bible study teaching through course participation and elements.
 They are responsible for set up and take down of equipment daily as well as the upkeep, inventory, and cleanliness of recreation equipment.
 They may be called upon to assist in other areas of camp on a daily basis including helping out at night events each evening.
 High course or climbing experience is preferred.
-Weekly Wage: TBD, plus room and board.
+Weekly Wage: $200, plus room and board.

 The program crew is designed to support the counseling team in providing an environment for campers to experience the Gospel through many different events and activities.
 From big group games to worship events, the program crew is intentional in supporting the gospel message in all they do.